 A couple of things to note before you read more about my camera gear:

-1) I always shoot in RAW.
+2) I always shoot in RAW (this is covered in the link I just shared above).
 I love how you have so much more additional information to work with in a RAW file compared to a jpg.
 Whether you shoot in RAW or jpg though, you can still edit either file in Camera RAW (in Photoshop and Photoshop Elements.)
 Yes!!
-Even jpg’s can be opened in Camera RAW.
+Even jpg’s can be opened in Camera RAW. 🙂

 Cameras